1980 eruption of Mount St. Helens: 1980–1991

 Two months of repose were ended by an eruption lasting from October 16 to 18.
-This event obliterated the second dome, sent ash 10 mi in the air and created small, red-hot pyroclastic flows.
-A third dome began to form within 30 minutes after the final explosion on October 18, and within a few days, it was about 900 ft wide and 130 ft high.
+This event obliterated the second dome, sent ash ten miles in the air, and created small, red-hot pyroclastic flows.
+A third dome began to form within thirty minutes after the final explosion on October 18, and within a few days it was about 900 ft wide and 130 ft high.
 In spite of the dome growth next to it, a new glacier formed rapidly inside the crater.

 All of the post-1980 eruptions were quiet dome-building events, beginning with the December 27, 1980, to January 3, 1981, episode.
-By 1987, the third dome had grown to be more than 3000 ft wide and 800 ft high.
+By 1987 the third dome had grown to be more than 3000 ft wide and 800 ft high.

 Further eruptions occurred over a few months between 1989 and 1991.

 2004–2008

 The 2004–2008 volcanic activity of Mount St. Helens has been documented as a continuous eruption with a gradual extrusion of magma at the Mount St. Helens volcano.
 Starting in October 2004, a gradual building of a new lava dome happened.
 The new dome did not rise above the crater created by the 1980 eruption.
 This activity lasted until January 2008.